 Hello fellow beekeepers!

 It is a tricky time right now as varroa mite treatments should be completed before the 15th of the month.
-Formic pro is good to use this time of year but we need 10 days of below 90 degrees.
-If your hive is small (less than 10 frames of bees) then begin to do half a treatment of Formic Pro (one strip) for 10 days; remove and replace with second strip for another 10 days.
+Formic Pro is good to use this time of year but we need 10 days of below 90 degrees.
+If your hive is small (less than 10 frames of bees) then begin to do half a treatment of Formic Pro (one strip) for 10 days; remove and replace with the second strip for another 10 days.

 In the meantime, you can feed your hive protein patties.
 Feeding protein will cause the queen to lay more eggs and the brood that is being raised in your colony now will become the nurse bees that raise your winter brood.
 If they are not well-nourished, relatively mite free, and otherwise healthy, they will be unable to rear the robust winter bees that are needed to help your colony survive in late winter/early spring.